Executed when a request is made to a file, like so:

 f - file specified by the request PATH source - pointer to the .Request file being executed request - access request parameters and HTTP request body, uploaded files response - decorate for returning a response

 Note: in the sjs-3 interpreter, these files are accessible as variables.
 You can use them to access the entire filesystem.

 To return a HTTP response, decorate the

-- response file body - response file statusCode property - response file string attribute `content-type` - response file string attribute `location` - response/.Trust file body
+- response file body - response file statusCode property - response file string attribute `content-type` - response file string attribute `content-security-policy` - response file string attribute `location`

 The response file’s body will translate to the HTTP response body.

 statusCode property.
 If

 text/css, if you ommit

 the charset, Boomla will automatically expand it for you.
 Boomla uses